GitMirroring/gnuboot/website/pages/docs/bsd/freebsd.md

 ---
-title: How to install FreeBSD on x86 GNU GRUB payload
+title: How to install FreeBSD on x86 GNU GRUB payload ...

-x-unreviewed: true
-...
+This guide was written for FreeBSD at a time where Libreboot was still fully free.

+FreeBSD is not a fully free softrware operating system / distribution and so the GNU Boot project can't force its contributors to test GNU Boot with FreeBSD.

+Because of that this page is only meant for people already Using FreeBSD.
+See the [BSD index page](index.md) for more details about how GNU Boot deals with this issue and the way forward to a better support for BSD systems in GNU Boot.

-FreeBSD might show graphical corruption during bootup.
-You can fix this by altering the order in which kernel modules/drivers are loaded.
-First, try moving video to an earlier stage on the boot process, or try moving it to a later stage instead.
-With this, you should be able to get a working display.
+According to the Libreboot project at the time, FreeBSD might show graphical corruption during bootup.
+They also advised that you could fix this by altering the order in which kernel modules/drivers were loaded.
+First, by trying to move video to an earlier stage on the boot process, or by trying to move it to a later stage instead.
+They advised that with this, you should have been able to get a working display.

-freebsd.img is the installation image for FreeBSD.
-Adapt the filename accordingly, for whatever FreeBSD version you use.
+They also told that freebsd.img was the installation image for FreeBSD.
+And that you might have to adapt the filename accordingly, for whatever FreeBSD version you used.

 Prepare the USB drive (in FreeBSD)
 ----------------------------------